Krazete/sandy/README.md

-# sandy
+# Sandy

 A clone of San Diego's retrofit event minigame from Azur Lane.